Hierosoft/lowend-llm/README.md

 .\.venv\Scripts\pip install -r requirements.txt
 ```
 or if using Linux/macOS and you don't want to do it the easy way with precompiled packages:
+- Install your distro's C developer tools metapackage (such as `sudo apt install build-essential` on deb-based distros or `sudo dnf groupinstall "Development Tools"` on rpm-based distros), or manually install packages for the GNU toolchain.
+- Go to a Terminal and run:
 ```bash
 .venv/bin/pip install -r requirements.txt
 ```